 When The Dark Knight began, Gordon was now running the Major Crimes Unit.
 He formed a secret alliance with Batman and district attorney Harvey Dent to finally make the big push against organized crime in Gotham City.
 This was complicated by the rise of the Joker, who killed the current commissioner among many others.
 Gordon faked his own death in a successful ploy to apprehend the Joker but later found himself at the mercy of a deranged Harvey Dent who had his family hostage.
 After Batman stopped Dent, Gordon led the manhunt for Batman in order to cover up Dent's criminal acts.

 In this animated series that began in 2004, Gordon did not appear until the third season when he was appointed as the new police commissioner of Gotham City.
 He was now voiced by Mitch Pileggi.
 Upon becoming the new commissioner, Gordon ended the manhunt for Batman and endorsed him as a useful resource in making Gotham City a safer place.
 As in most other continuity, his daughter Barbara became Batgirl and was even shown to become Oracle.

-Voiced by Tom Kane, Commissioner Gordon appeared in this video game for Xbox 360 and Playstation 3.
-He was present when the Joker trapped everyone in Arkham Asylum and was taken hostage by the psychotic criminals, necessitating that Batman come to his aid.
+Voiced by Tom Kane, Commissioner Gordon appeares in this video game series for Xbox 360 and Playstation 3 and Wii U. He was present when the Joker trapped everyone in Arkham Asylum and was taken hostage by the psychotic criminals, necessitating that Batman come to his aid.